gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { IAuditableUsers } from '@gooddata/sdk-model';
 import { IBucket } from '@gooddata/sdk-model';
 import { IColorPalette } from '@gooddata/sdk-model';
-import { IDashboardFilterReference as IDashboardFilterReference_2 } from '@gooddata/sdk-model';
 import { IDashboardObjectIdentity as IDashboardObjectIdentity_2 } from '@gooddata/sdk-model';
 import { IDateFilterConfig as IDateFilterConfig_2 } from '@gooddata/sdk-model';
 import { Identifier } from '@gooddata/sdk-model';